Parasitic disease: Infection

 Mammals can get parasites from contaminated food or water, bug bites, sexual contact, or contact with animals.

 Some ways in which people may acquire parasitic infections are walking barefoot, inadequate disposal of feces, lack of hygiene, close contact with someone carrying specific parasites, and eating undercooked foods, unwashed fruits and vegetables or foods from contaminated regions.
+It is important to note that only at specific stages in a parasites life is it infectious.
+Contact with non-infective stages will not lead to infection.